 Venezuela is living a deep economic and political crisis.
 On 22 April there will be a presidential election, a crucial test for the government of president Nicolas Maduro.
 But is this election going to make a real difference?
-Follow us on Thursday at 3pm on the BBC World Service, The Inquiry.
 We’ll hear from Latin America experts, journalists and people who are right now in Caracas, to understand what’s going on in the country.

 To find out more… Q&A about Venezuela

 Latin America specialist Julia Buxton examines the main causes of Venezuela’s current economic disaster, and explains why the opposition to the government never managed to seize power.

 What are the causes of this economic crisis?
 The fall of oil prices or Maduro’s political mistakes?

 Is there a role of the US and western countries in Venezuelan crisis?